-- (Ai) For ozone, nitrogen oxides (NO_x), unless an area is exempted from NO_x requirements under $\frac{182(f)}{f}$ of the CAA, and volatile organic compounds (VOC). and - (\underline{Bii}) For PM10, those pollutants described in the PM10 nonattainment area applicable SIP as significant contributors to the PM10 levels.
+- (i) For ozone, nitrogen oxides $(NO_x)$ , unless an area is exempted from $NO_x$ requirements under section 182(f) of the CAA, and volatile organic compounds (VOC). - (ii) For $PM{10}$ , those pollutants described in the $PM{10}$ nonattainment area applicable SIP as significant contributors to the $PM{10}$ levels.

-(iii) For PM{2.5}:
+(iii) For PM2.5:

-(A) Sulfur dioxide (SO2) in all PM{2.5} nonattainment and

-maintenance areas,

-(B) Nitrogen oxides in all PM{2.5} nonattainment and maintenance areas unless both the State and EPA determine that it is not a significant precursor, and

-(C) Volatile organic compounds (VOC) and ammonia (NH3) only in PM{2.5} nonattainment or maintenance areas where either the State or EPA determines that they are significant precursors.

-"Reasonably foreseeable emissions" are projected future direct and indirect emissions that are identified at the time the conformity determination is made; the location of such emissions is known and the emissions are quantifiable as described and documented by the Federal agency based on its own information and after reviewing any information presented to the Federal agency.

-"Regional water and/or wastewater projects" include construction, operation, and maintenance of water or wastewater conveyances, water or wastewater treatment facilities, and water storage reservoirs which affect a large portion of a nonattainment or maintenance area.

-"Regionally significant action" means a Federal action for which the direct and indirect emissions of any pollutant represent 10 percent or more of a nonattainment or maintenance area's emissions inventory for that pollutant.

-"Restricted information" is information that is privileged or that is otherwise protected from disclosure pursuant to applicable statutes, Executive Orders, or regulations.
-Such information includes, but is not limited to: Classified national security information, protected critical infrastructure information, sensitive security information, and proprietary business information.

-"Take or start the Federal action" means the date that the Federal agency signs or approves the permit, license, grant or contract or otherwise physically begins the Federal action that requires a conformity evaluation under this section.

-"Total of direct and indirect emissions" means the sum of direct and indirect emissions increases and decreases caused by the Federal action; i.e., the "net" emissions considering all direct and indirect emissions.
+- (A) Sulfur dioxide ( $SO_2$ ) in all $PM{2.5}$ nonattainment and maintenance areas, - (B) Nitrogen oxides in all PM2.5 nonattainment and maintenance areas unless both the State and EPA determine that it is not a significant precursor, and - (C) Volatile organic compounds (VOC) and ammonia ( $NH_3$ ) only in $PM{2.5}$ nonattainment or maintenance areas where either the State or EPA determines that they are significant precursors. - "Reasonably foreseeable emissions" are projected future direct and indirect emissions that are identified at the time the conformity determination is made; the location of such emissions is known and the emissions are quantifiable as described and documented by the Federal agency based on its own information and after reviewing any information presented to the Federal agency. - "Regional water and/or wastewater projects" include construction, operation, and maintenance of water or wastewater conveyances, water or wastewater treatment facilities, and water storage reservoirs which affect a large portion of a nonattainment or maintenance area. - "Restricted information" is information that is privileged or that is otherwise protected from disclosure pursuant to applicable statutes, Executive Orders, or regulations.
+Such information includes but is not limited to: Classified national security information, protected critical infrastructure information, sensitive security information, and proprietary business information. - "Take or start the Federal action" means the date that the Federal agency signs or approves the permit, license, grant or contract or otherwise physically begins the Federal action that requires a conformity evaluation under this section. - "Total of direct and indirect emissions" means the sum of direct and indirect emissions increases and decreases caused by the Federal action; i.e., the "net" emissions considering all direct and indirect emissions.
 The portion of emissions which are exempt or presumed to conform under Subsections (c)(iii), (iv), (v), or (vi) are not included in the "total of direct and indirect emissions."
 The "total of direct and indirect emissions" includes emissions of criteria pollutants and emissions of precursors of criteria pollutants.